azarboon/ai-powered-cdk-best-practices/README.md

 ## Best Practices Implemented

+- Certain CDK best practices are enforced through ESLint rules—for example, restricting `process.env` usage outside of `bin/app.ts` and requiring values to be provided via props.
+- The project also includes unit tests for common scenarios such as tag application, dynamic versus hardcoded naming, and environment variable validation.
+These tests can be reused across projects with minor modifications.
 - Enforced [AWS Solutions Library](https://github.com/cdklabs/cdk-nag/blob/main/RULES.md) rules via CDK Nag checks.
 - Prioritized use of CDK Level 3 (L3) constructs where appropriate.
 - API Gateway logs metadata for both requests and responses. <!-- @azarboon: validate this -->